 Managed devices include a default admin account for CLI access.
 This chapter discusses how to create custom user accounts.
-See Logging into the Firepower System for detailed information about logging into the managed device with a user account.

-- About User Accounts for Devices, on page 1 - Requirements and Prerequisites for User Accounts for Devices, on page 2 - Guidelines and Limitations for User Accounts for Devices, on page 3 - Add an Internal User at the CLI, on page 3 - Configure External Authentication for the FTD, on page 5 - Troubleshooting LDAP Authentication Connections, on page 17 - History for User Accounts for Devices, on page 19
+- About Users, on page 1 - Requirements and Prerequisites for User Accounts for Devices, on page 2 - Guidelines and Limitations for User Accounts for Devices, on page 3 - Add an Internal User at the CLI, on page 3 - Configure External Authentication for the Threat Defense, on page 5 - Troubleshooting LDAP Authentication Connections, on page 17 - History for Users, on page 19